Silver Creek, Belize

 Silver Creek is a village in the Toledo District of Belize.
 According to the 2000 census, Silver Creek had a population of 1,326 people.
 There is also a stream named Silver Creek at this same location.
 Near the village of Silver Creek is an ancient Maya civilization site.
 Nearby there is a larger Maya site from at least as early as 700 AD, Lubaantun.

+Demographics

+At the time of the 2010 census, Silver Creek had a population of 476.
+Of these, 96.0% were Ketchi Maya, 1.9% Mopan Maya, 1.5% Mixed and 0.4% Mestizo.